-As you'll know the second you look at a page of Slaughterhouse-Five, the book is broken into tiny, tiny sections.
+As you'll know the second you look at a page of Slaughterhouse-Five, the book is broken into tiny, teensy sections.
 Most of these sections are pretty action-packed, so the narrator doesn't leave himself much space to wax lyrical about the events he is relating.
 The narration in the book is stripped bare of much description, so it's hard to tell what kind of emotional message the narrator is trying to get across.

 In fact, the narrator seems kind of grossed out by big displays of emotion.
 He likes the fact that Billy doesn't cry out loud, and even gives silent crying its own epigraph (see "What's Up With the Epigraph?").
 He also describes emotion in pretty unsympathetic terms.
 When Valencia hears that her husband has been in a plane crash, the narrator says:

 Valencia adored Billy.
 She was crying and yelping so hard as she drove that she missed the correct turnoff from the throughway.
 (9.1.3)

 This is kind of cruel for a number of reasons: (a) we know Billy doesn't feel as much for Valencia as she does for him, and (b) "yelping" is a pretty insulting way to describe a woman sobbing over her husband's potentially fatal injury.
 The narrator really doesn't appear to think much of emotion, and his descriptions of events reflect this distaste.

 Yet, at the same time, the narrator is telling us about the horrors of war.
 He is describing horrific events that have huge meaning for him personally.
 Even if he doesn't tell us directly how to feel about these events, he does convey a lot of pathos by appealing to the audience's emotions.
 We call the tone of Slaughterhouse-Five elusive because there is a lot of emotion in this book... but it's hard to pin down.